 Aperol Spritz with a small snack is a popular Italian aperitivo.
 Photo: pixabay

 Some older Italians do complain that the “new trend” of big aperitivo buffets is “like happy hour in the US”.
 But if you’ve experienced both, you’ll know that’s not really true.

 The food involved in an apericena is a long way from a dish of stale happy-hour peanuts, for a start.

-In some towns, particularly in northern Italy, bars get competitive with their aperitivi and offerings can be very generous.
 You might even be presented with a hot dish of fresh pasta or polenta con ragu to be enjoyed before you hit the buffet.
 A sort of pre-appetizer appetizer, if you can imagine that.
-(Only in Italy!)
+(Only in Italy…)

-Some people might call it an aperitivo rinforzato or “beefed-up” aperitivo.
+Some people might call these large buffets an aperitivo rinforzato: a ‘reinforced’ or ‘beefed-up’ aperitivo.

-But since it’s becoming a replacement for dinner, or cena, it’s also becoming known as apericena.
+But it’s also increasingly known as apericena, as this ritual is becoming a replacement for dinner, or cena,

 The concept is great for anyone on a budget, or those who just don’t feel like cooking.
-Unsurprisingly, it’s becoming more and more popular and the once-jokey portmanteau is now slipping into everyday speech.
+Perhaps unsurprisingly, it’s becoming more and more popular and the once-jokey portmanteau is now slipping into everyday speech.

 – Andiamo sempre per apericena il venerdì

 – We always go for apericena on Fridays